nyjalusc/SimpleTodo/README.md

 * New improved UI.
 * Added a feature to specify due date for todoItem (optional attribute).
 * Highlighted row for items which are past the due-date
+* New items added should go at the top of listView

 Gif for the usage/workflow of the app: